-Purim, one of the most loved Jewish holidays for kids, is this Thursday, March 8.
+Purim, one of the most loved Jewish holidays for kids, is coming up March 23.
 Purim tells the story of the courageous Queen Esther who saves the Jewish people from the evil King Haman.
 Jewish communities hold Purim carnivals where kids and adults dress-up, usually in crowns, costumes and jewelry.
 Groggers (noise makers), masks and hamantashen are also part of the occasion.
-Here’s the recap of last year’s Purim celebration.

 Hamantashen are triangle-shaped cookies filled most commonly with fruit and poppy seed jam and chocolate.
 The cookies represent King Haman’s three-cornered hat.
 Sophie and I baked our own Hamantashen cookies this weekend to prepare for Purim.
 They are a bit of work (I consider dough-rolling work), but it’s once a year and it was a fun activity.

 Classic Hamantashen (adapted from The Hadassah Jewish Holiday Cookbook)

 1 Tbsp. baking powder

 3/4 cup butter (slightly softened)

 2/3 cup sugar